magpylib/magpylib/docs/_pages/page_01_introduction.md

 print(B)
 ```

-The direct inteface is typically faster than the object oriented one, but it requires that users know how to generate the inputs efficiently with numpy (e.g. `np.arange`, `np.linspace`, `np.tile`, `np.repeat`, ...).
+The direct interface is convenient for users who work with complex inputs or favor a more functional programming paradigm.
+It is typically faster than the object oriented interface, but it also requires that users know how to generate the inputs efficiently with numpy (e.g. `np.arange`, `np.linspace`, `np.tile`, `np.repeat`, ...).

 (intro-core-functions)=

 ## Core functions

-At the heart of Magpylib lies a set of core functions that are our implementations of the analytical field expressions, see **PHYSICS & COMPUTATION**.
+At the heart of Magpylib lies a set of core functions that are our implementations of the analytical field expressions, see {ref}`physcomp`.
 For users who are not interested in the position/orientation interface, the `magpylib.core` subpackage gives direct access to these functions.
 Inputs are ndarrays of shape (n,x).
 Details can be found in the respective function docstrings.

 ```{code-cell} ipython3
 import numpy as np